 Section 42 continues the office of the Independent Police Review Director as the Ontario Policing Complaints Agency, headed by the Ontario Policing Complaints Director ("Complaints Director").
 Most of Part III deals with the composition of the Agency and other matters respecting the Agency, such as protection from personal liability (section 53).
-Section 50 provides for and governs the collection, use and disclosure of personal information by the Complaints Director in order to publish statistical reports for the purpose of informing the evaluation, management and improvement of the policing and policing oversight systems in Ontario.
+Section 50 provides for and governs the collection, use and disclosure of personal information by the Complaints Director for the purposes of conducting analyses and publishing in order to publish statistical reports for the purpose of informing the evaluation, management and improvement of the policing and policing oversight systems in Ontario.